ppy/osu-wiki/news/2022-07-09-new-featured-artist-aran.md

 For many years, the foundational, genre-defying tunes of **aran** laid claim to one of the greatest challenges osu! has ever known in [rustbell](https://osu.ppy.sh/users/227717)'s much beloved set for [Graces of Heaven](https://osu.ppy.sh/beatmapsets/147910), which shook the beatmapping world to its core back in 2016.
 Beyond that, fans of *beatmania IIDX*, *jubeat* and *SOUND VOLTEX* are likely already familiar with the aural glory that encompasses his creations.

-Ever since, **aran**'s work has woven itself into the musical and cultural heart of osu! across a variety of remixes and original tracks, and it is now our absolute delight to announce today that **20** new tracks from him are now enshrined in our Featured Artist library forever more.
+Ever since, **aran**'s work has woven itself into the musical and cultural heart of osu! across a variety of remixes and original tracks, and it is now our absolute delight to announce today that **20** new tracks from him are now enshrined in our Featured Artist library forevermore.

 Check out what all the hype is about with this play from [RyuK](https://osu.ppy.sh/users/6304246) during a behind-the-scenes glimpse from [the Roundtable](https://osu.ppy.sh/home/news/2022-07-08-the-roundtable), osu!'s first in-person invitational tournament: